mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/access-restrictions.md

 {{% alert color="info" %}}

-* The top-level path (`/`) restricts access to the entire application
+* The setting on the top-level path (`/`) applies to the entire application.
+It overrides any child path restrictions that are set.
-* The settings for specific paths override the implicitly inherited profile for the top level
+* The settings on any other parent paths do not override child path settings.
+In other words, restrictions for specific paths override the implicitly inherited profile for any parent paths that are not the top-level path.
 * Besides being able to apply a customized access restriction profile, there are also presets available for simply allowing or denying all access

 {{% /alert %}}